NovaPoint Capital LLC Grows Stock Holdings in U.S. Bancorp (NYSE:USB)

 The business also recently declared a quarterly dividend, which will be paid on Wednesday, July 15th.
 Shareholders of record on Tuesday, June 30th will be paid a dividend of $0.42 per share.
 The ex-dividend date of this dividend is Monday, June 29th.
 This represents a $1.68 dividend on an annualized basis and a yield of 4.42%.
 U.S. Bancorp’s payout ratio is 38.71%.

 USB has been the subject of several research reports.
-DA Davidson assumed coverage on shares of U.S. Bancorp in a research report on Thursday, June 11th.
-They issued a “buy” rating and a $47.00 price objective for the company.
-Morgan Stanley lowered their price target on shares of U.S. Bancorp from $43.00 to $41.00 and set an “underweight” rating for the company in a research report on Thursday, June 11th.
-Nomura Securities raised shares of U.S. Bancorp from a “neutral” rating to a “buy” rating and upped their price target for the stock from $35.00 to $46.00 in a research report on Thursday, April 16th.
+Citigroup lowered their price objective on shares of U.S. Bancorp from $62.00 to $42.00 and set a “neutral” rating for the company in a research report on Friday, March 27th.
+Goldman Sachs Group raised shares of U.S. Bancorp from a “sell” rating to a “neutral” rating in a research report on Friday, March 13th.
 Wells Fargo & Co upped their price target on shares of U.S. Bancorp from $40.00 to $46.00 and gave the stock an “overweight” rating in a research report on Thursday, June 4th.
-Finally, UBS Group lowered their price target on shares of U.S. Bancorp from $36.00 to $33.00 and set a “neutral” rating for the company in a research report on Monday, May 4th.
+ValuEngine raised shares of U.S. Bancorp from a “sell” rating to a “hold” rating in a research report on Thursday, June 4th.
+Finally, Robert W. Baird raised shares of U.S. Bancorp from a “neutral” rating to an “outperform” rating and set a $56.00 price target for the company in a research report on Tuesday, March 17th.
 Four equities research analysts have rated the stock with a sell rating, eleven have given a hold rating and nine have assigned a buy rating to the company.
 U.S. Bancorp presently has an average rating of “Hold” and an average target price of $47.16.

 About U.S. Bancorp